Let the music move you

 - Egocentric Team Naming: Selena Gomez and The Scene.

-- This one has more to do with Executive Meddling than anything.
-Originally, Selena just wanted to be part of a band and be the lead singer, but Hollywood Records wanted to capitalize on her popularity and reduced "The Scene" to little more than a backup band.
+- Which has more to do with Executive Meddling than anything.
+Originally, Selena Gomez wanted to be in a band, as be the lead singer, but Hollywood Records wanted to capitalize on her popularity and reduced "The Scene" to little more than a backup band.
 In fact, the "Scene" part stayed simply because she insisted on it.
 The band is no longer performing with her and she's just a solo artist now.

-- Fake Brit: In Monte Carlo, in-universe and also, bizarrely, in the song "Whiplash" off of her 3rd album.
+- Fake Brit: In Monte Carlo (2011), in-universe and also, bizarrely, in the song "Whiplash" off of her 3rd album.
 However, her ancestry is from The Black Country in the Midlands, so not quite a Fake Brit.
 Her Texan accent hides the fact she is of English ancestry though.

 - The Fashionista: Not only in her clothing choice, but as she is deeply involved with the design of her fashion lines, Dream Out Loud and the charity-based Selena Gomez NEO.